You Are What You Is: Music and lyrics

 You Are What You Is was described by uDiscoverMusic writer Jamie Atkins as "a thrilling ride through 20th-century pop music.
 Doo-wop, jazz, hard rock, reggae, soul, blues, new wave, and country are all negotiated with aplomb over a series of three sharply edited suites, rammed with witty musical phrases, call-backs, and reference points."
 The album is made up of three suites.
 The first two suites are single sides of the vinyl edition's first record, while the third suite is spread across both sides of the second record.
 "Harder than Your Husband" is a country rock song, while Atkins classifies "Doreen" as "power doo-wop".
 The reggae song "Goblin Girl" includes musical quotations from "Doreen".
-"Theme from the 3rd Movement of Sinister Footwear" is a jazz fusion instrumental which took guitarist Steve Vai 1–2 weeks to learn due to its complexity.
+"Theme from the 3rd Movement of Sinister Footwear" is a jazz fusion instrumental which took guitarist Steve Vai between one and two weeks to learn, due to its complexity.
 It closes the album's first suite.
 "Mudd Club" combines barbershop quartet-style vocals and "malevolent monologues" with a "slow reggae skank".

 The album's lyrics satirize a number of topics, including hippies ("Teen-age Wind"), socialites, fashion and narcotics use (the entirety of the suite that takes up side two of the album's vinyl release's first record), cultural appropriation ("You Are What You Is"), religion ("Dumb All Over"), televangelists ("Heavenly Bank Account") and the military draft ("Drafted Again").

 Release and reception

 The title song was the only song of Zappa's career to have a music video.
-The video contained a sequence in which a man resembling then-President Ronald Reagan was electrocuted in an electric chair.
+The video contained a sequence in which a man resembling President Ronald Reagan was electrocuted in an electric chair.
 MTV banned the video from airing on its network.
-In 1981, the album charted at #93 on the Billboard 200.
+In 1981, the album charted at No. 93 on the Billboard 200.

 In a retrospective review, AllMusic's Steve Huey wrote that while "'Jumbo Go Away' is perhaps the most offensive song in Zappa's huge canon of potentially offensive songs, [You Are What You Is] is quite ambitious in scope and in general one of Zappa's most accessible later-period efforts; it's a showcase for his songwriting skills and his often acute satirical perspective, with less of the smutty humor that some listeners find off-putting."
-He gave the album a score of 4 out of 5.
+The Rolling Stone Album Guide noted that the album found Zappa "reclaiming the stand-up stage."

 Track listing

+All tracks are composed by Frank Zappa.